berkeley-cs61as/markdown-courseware/textbook/chapter15 5 - Hierarchical Data and calc.scm/section10 Homework 5.md

 The `accumulate` procedure is also known as `fold-right`, because it combines the first element of the sequence with the result of combining all the elements to the right.
-There is also a `fold-left`, which is similar to `fold- right`, except that it combines elements working in the opposite direction:
+There is also a `fold-left`, which is similar to `fold-right`, except that it combines elements working in the opposite direction:

     (define (fold-left op initial sequence)